junaidzaidi/Flow-Log-Analyzer/README.md

 python3 src/run.py
 ```
 5. The report will be generated in `output/flow_log_report.txt`.
-6. The output of the terminal should look like this.
+6. The output of the terminal should look similar to:

 ![alt text](output/terminal_output.png)

 ## How to run tests